Delivery & Shipping App Development Services

 Ordering

-The same applies to scheduling food delivery for a particular time in the future.
+The same applies to scheduling food delivery services for a particular time in the future.
 For example, you are holding a party tonight.
 You can place an order while having breakfast, set the time, and come back from work with no hustle.

 A non-contact delivery became a new vital option during the lockdown.
-It requires a non-cash payment and leads us to the next feature.
+It requires a non-cash payment and leads us to the next must-have feature.

 Payment

-Security is first in payment.
-Integrate reputable payment systems like PayPal, Apple Wallet, or Stripe into your app.
+Security is first in the payment gateway.
+Integrate reputable payment systems like PayPal, ApplePay, or Stripe into your app.
 They are simple and apply high safety standards.

 Ensure the availability of various payment options, including promo codes and gift vouchers.
-Send bills via email or make them downloadable as pdf files.
+Send bills via email or make them downloadable as PDF files.

 Info About the Delivery Person